jacobrosenfeld/TizenLuachApp/README.md

-# Luach Board - Tizen App
+# Luach Board – Tizen App

-A comprehensive Jewish calendar and zmanim display board built for Tizen devices, featuring location-based calculations using KosherJava libraries (planned for production; current version uses kosher-zmanim.js with full feature set).
+A comprehensive Jewish calendar and zmanim display board for Tizen devices, featuring dynamic, location-based calculations using the KosherJava zmanim engine (via kosher-zmanim.js).
+The app is designed for flexibility, modern UI, and easy customization.

 ---

 ## 🚦 Project Status (June 2025)

-- **Stable demo release:** All core features (zmanim display, location detection, timezone support, Hebrew calendar, responsive UI) are implemented and working.
+- **Stable demo release:** All core features implemented and working.
-- **Zmanim calculations:** Uses kosher-zmanim.js for full-featured zmanim, including candle lighting, multiple tzeis, Baal HaTanya, and more.
+- **Dynamic zmanim:** Zmanim are now loaded dynamically based on the `method` field in `js/zmanim-list.js`—no more hardcoded zmanim list.
+- **Time-sorted list:** Zmanim are displayed in order from earliest to latest.
-- **Location services:** US zip code lookup (multi-API fallback), manual coordinates, and GPS (with reverse geocoding) are fully supported.
+- **Location services:** US zip code lookup, manual coordinates, and GPS (with reverse geocoding).
-- **Date picker:** Lookup zmanim for any date with arrows and calendar input.
+- **Date picker:** Lookup zmanim for any date.
-- **Auto-refresh:** Configurable interval (1–1440 minutes); can be disabled.
+- **Auto-refresh:** Configurable interval; can be disabled.
-- **Show/hide seconds:** Toggle for zmanim display.
-- **Allow/disallow lookups:** Option to restrict zmanim to today only for privacy/performance.
-- **Timezone support:** Auto-detect and manual override for global timezones.
-- **Custom location title:** Set a custom name for your location.
 - **Persistent settings:** All preferences and location info saved in LocalStorage.
-- **Error/success feedback:** User-friendly messages for all actions.
 - **Debug mode:** Enable with `localStorage.setItem('luach-debug', 'true')`.
-- **Production readiness:** See notes below for planned enhancements and integration steps.

 ---

 ## Features

 ### 🕰️ Zmanim Display
-- **Full Zmanim Suite:**
+- **Dynamic Zmanim Suite:**
+  - Zmanim are defined in `js/zmanim-list.js` with `{ id, label, method }`.
+  - The app calls the specified `method` on the kosher-zmanim engine for each zman.
+  - Supports all kosher-zmanim methods, including custom ones.
+  - Add/remove zmanim by editing `js/zmanim-list.js`—no code changes needed.
+- **Time-Sorted List:**
+  - Zmanim are automatically sorted by their calculated time (earliest to latest).
-  - Sunrise, Sunset
+- **Customizable Display:**
-  - Alos Hashachar, Misheyakir
-  - Sof Zman Shma (MGA/GRA), Sof Zman Tfila (MGA/GRA)
-  - Chatzos, Mincha Gedola, Mincha Ketana, Plag Hamincha
-  - Bein Hashmashos, Tzeis Hakochavim, Tzeis 72, Tzeis Baal HaTanya
-  - Candle lighting (Fridays, if applicable)
+  - English/Hebrew labels, show/hide seconds, color coding, and more.
-- **Date Picker:** Lookup zmanim for any date (arrows and calendar input)
+- **Date Picker:** Lookup zmanim for any date.
-- **Show/Hide Seconds:** Toggle seconds in zmanim display
-- **Auto-Refresh:** Configurable interval (1–1440 minutes)
+- **Auto-Refresh:** Configurable interval (1–1440 minutes).
-- **Allow/Disallow Lookups:** Option to restrict to today only
-- **Last Updated:** Timestamp for last zmanim refresh

 ### 📍 Flexible Settings
-- **Zip Code Lookup:** US zip code with multi-API fallback (Nominatim, ZipAPI, GeoNames)
+- **Zip Code Lookup:** US zip code with multi-API fallback.
-- **Manual Coordinates:** Direct latitude/longitude input
+- **Manual Coordinates:** Direct latitude/longitude input.
-- **GPS Location:** Device geolocation with reverse geocoding
+- **GPS Location:** Device geolocation with reverse geocoding.
-- **Timezone Support:** Auto-detect from coordinates or manual selection (global)
+- **Timezone Support:** Auto-detect or manual selection.
-- **Custom Location Title:** Set a custom name for your location
+- **Custom Location Title:** Set a custom name for your location.
-- **Persistent Storage:** All settings saved in LocalStorage
+- **Persistent Storage:** All settings saved in LocalStorage.

 ### 🗓️ Hebrew Calendar
-- Hebrew date display with proper formatting
+- Hebrew date display with proper formatting and numerals.
-- Hebrew numerals for dates and years
-- Day of week in Hebrew (with “יום” prefix)
+- Day of week in Hebrew (with “יום” prefix).
-- “Shabbos” replaces “Saturday” in English display
+- “Shabbos” replaces “Saturday” in English display.

 ### 📱 User Interface
-- Clean, modern design optimized for Tizen
+- Modern, responsive design for Tizen.
-- Responsive layout for different screen sizes
-- Hebrew and English text support
+- Hebrew and English text support.
-- Color-coded zmanim categories
+- Color-coded zmanim categories.
-- Glassmorphism and modern UI effects
+- Glassmorphism and modern UI effects.
-- Auto-refresh and manual refresh
-- Error and success feedback for all actions
+- Error and success feedback for all actions.

 ### 🛠️ Technical Details
-- **Zmanim Engine:** kosher-zmanim.js (full feature set, fallback to local copy if CDN fails)
+- **Zmanim Engine:** kosher-zmanim.js (full feature set, fallback to local copy if CDN fails).
-- **Location:** Multi-API geocoding, GPS, manual
+- **Location:** Multi-API geocoding, GPS, manual.
-- **Timezone:** Auto/manual, DST support
+- **Timezone:** Auto/manual, DST support.
-- **Persistence:** LocalStorage for all settings
+- **Persistence:** LocalStorage for all settings.
-- **Debug Mode:** Enable with `localStorage.setItem('luach-debug', 'true')`
+- **Debug Mode:** Enable with `localStorage.setItem('luach-debug', 'true')`.
-- **Input Validation:** All user inputs validated
+- **Input Validation:** All user inputs validated.
-- **Error Handling:** User-friendly error and success messages
+- **Error Handling:** User-friendly error and success messages.

 ---